 Most email marketing and transactional email messages are sent individually to each recipient.
 This allows easier tracking of opens, views, etc. However, if you send each message to many recipients (e.g., 100s of recipients), then your sending program has significantly fewer messages to deliver to our servers.
 The delivery of your messages to our servers can happen 10s or 100s of times faster than if you sent in the usual one recipient/message pattern.

 Additionally, if each message contains only recipients in a specific domain, then actual delivery to these recipients can be expedited by this efficiency.
 E.g. If you are sending to 500 AOL users, instead of sending 500 individual messages, send one message with all 500 AOL users listed as "BCC" recipients.
 Delivery can be almost 500 times faster.

-If you are using SMTP Anonymization or other email processing features that come with High Volume Secure Sending (e.g. content scanning, recipient restrictions, size restrictions,etc.), this processing will affect your maximum sending rate.
+If you are using other email processing features that come with High Volume Secure Sending (e.g. content scanning, recipient restrictions, size restrictions,etc.), this processing may affect your maximum sending rate.

 LuxSci has features that can be used to rate limit the processing of outbound email.
 This is usually used when "warming up" IP addresses to assist senders in sending slowly and establishing their IP address reputation.